NethranjaliSE/Full-Stack-Web-App-Mini-Service/README.md

-# 🚀 GlobalTNA TaskBoard  Full-Stack Service Marketplace
+# 🚀  TaskBoard  Full-Stack Service Marketplace

 A responsive full-stack **MERN & Next.js** service marketplace that connects **Homeowners** looking to post repair or renovation requests with **Tradespeople** ready to fulfill local jobs.
 Built with automated data validation, role-based authentication, and secure cloud deployment.